-At Florida Chest, Drs.
+At Pulmonary Associates of Brandon, Drs.
 Powell, Lorch, Hooker, Graves, Shah, and Gomez – all Board Certified in Pulmonary Diseases and Critical Care Medicine – deliver the highest level of care for our most severely ill patients in the hospital.
 We practice evidence-based critical care medicine to ensure you are receiving state-of-the-art medicine.

 What is a Critical Care Pulmonologist?

 Critical Care Pulmonologists are qualified to provide life-saving care for patients suffering from respiratory disorders that may be life-threatening.
 Physicians that practice within this specialty are typically employed in intensive care units (ICUs) within hospitals, but may also be present in pulmonary clinics.
 Our critical care pulmonologists are trained to stabilize patients suffering from pulmonary conditions that are affecting the ability to breathe.

 Pulmonary critical care is a specialized field of emergency medicine that treats patients suffering from injuries and diseases of the respiratory, or pulmonary, system, which includes the lungs, trachea, diaphragm and related structures.
 If respiratory complications are left untreated, a host of other serious medical problems may result.

 Critical care pulmonologists work to provide emergency care, working alongside other critical care physicians and intensivists to perform resuscitations and other life-saving procedures.
 These physicians are often present when patients are suffering from multi-system failure and other life threatening situations.
 Critical care pulmonologists are trained to provide care for pulmonary diseases and disorders such as respiratory failure, emphysema, cystic fibrosis, lung cancer, chronic obstructive pulmonary disease (COPD), asthma and chronic bronchitis, among many other conditions affecting the respiratory system.